 This course facilitates further development of nursing knowledge, skills, values, meanings and experiences related to the delivery of professional comprehensive nursing care for patients with common alterations in genetic, hematological, gastrointestinal, urinary tract, reproductive and endocrine health as well as those experiencing cancer.
 The role of the nurse as a provision and manager of care is also emphasized.
-Prerequisites: Completion of all N 200 level courses and N 322.
+Prerequisites: Completion of all N 200-level courses and N 322.
 Three lecture hours plus six clinical hours per week.
+Concurrent enrollment in NLAB 314 is required.
 Five credits.